-Mutations in the TB5 domain identified in GD have been shown to disrupt heparan sulfate interactions in a cellular context [22].
-Indeed, these findings have been demonstrated in co-culture between fibroblasts and GD mutants overexpressed in HEK293 cells.
-Heparan sulfate permits interaction between cells and ECM.
+Mutations in the FBN1 TB5 domain identified in GD have been shown to disrupt heparan sulfate interactions in a cellular context [22].
+Indeed, similar findings have been reported in co-cultures of fibroblasts and GD mutants overexpressed in HEK293 cells.
+Heparan sulfate permits interaction between cells and the ECM.
 More importantly, heparan sulfate is involved in the regulation of the early stages of microfibril assembly [23,24].
-This may explain that despite the mutation in TB5, we observed Fbn1 fibrils in our mutant mice suggesting that this mutation does not impact the expression of Fbn1 but alters their capacity to form an abundant fibril network.
-A defect of the fibrils network formed by fibrillin-1 and fibronectin was also reported in the Adamtsl2 deficient mouse model [5].
-In addition, in another GD mouse model with a specific deletion of Adamtsl2 in tendinous tissues, Hubmacher et al. observed a disrupted network and an impaired microfibril assembly in ECM [25].
-We previously showed that the FBN1 deposition in GD patient-derived fibroblasts was disturbed [4].
-Moreover, our previous human genetic data have established a link between ADAMTSL2 and FBN1 which was reinforced by biochemical results showing a direct interaction between these both molecules [4].
+This may explain the fact that despite the mutation of the TB5 domain, we observed Fbn1 fibrils in our mutant mice, suggesting that this mutation does not impact the expression of Fbn1 but rather alters its capacity to form an abundant fibril network.
+A defect in the fibril network formed by fibrillin-1 and fibronectin has also been reported in an Adamtsl2 deficient mouse model [5].
+In a separate GD mouse model with a specific deletion of Adamtsl2 in tendinous tissues, Hubmacher et al. observed a disrupted network and an impaired microfibril assembly in the ECM [25].
+In prior studies, we determined that FBN1 deposition in GD patient-derived fibroblasts was disturbed [4].
+Moreover, our previous human genetic data have established a link between ADAMTSL2 and FBN1 that was reinforced by biochemical results exhibiting a direct interaction between these two proteins [4].
 ADAMTSL2 co-localizes with FBN1 fibrils in cell culture and in vivo [3,5,25,27].
-The analysis of our mouse model CMV-Cre Adamtsl2 KO revealed that the complex formed by at least Adamtsl2 and Fbn1 creates a microenvironment that is essential in the chondrocyte column formation [5].
-Altogether, an abnormal assembly of fibrils in distinct tissues was observed in all human and mouse GD models suggesting that the underlying mechanism of GD involves the dysregulation of fibrillin microfibril deposition involving Adamtsl2 and the TB5 domain.
+An analysis of our CMV-Cre Adamtsl2 KO mouse model revealed that the complex formed by a minimum of Adamtsl2 and Fbn1 creates microenvironmental conditions that are critical for appropriate chondrocyte column formation [5].
+In summary, abnormal fibril assembly in distinct tissues has been observed in all human and mouse GD models, suggesting that the underlying mechanistic basis for GD involves the dysregulation of fibrillin microfibril deposition through mechanisms associated with Adamtsl2 and the Fbn1 TB5 domain.

-We reported an abnormal TGFβ signaling in GD patient-derived fibroblasts mutated in either ADAMTSL2 or FBN1 genes [4].
-An increased TGFβ signaling activation was also detected in Adamtsl2 deficient mice in our previous study [5].
-In the present study, such an activation of the TGFβ signaling was not observed in chondrocytes mutated in the TB5 domain of Fbn1.
-Those findings raised the question about the involvement of alterations in TGFβ signaling as a cause or a consequence in the pathogenic mechanism of GD.
-GD caused by mutations in the LTBP3 gene also led to an absence of overactivation of TGFβ signaling [26].
-Moreover, the treatment with TGFβ neutralizing antibodies was not efficient to rescue the severe phenotype of Adamtsl2 KO lungs [27].
-Altogether these data suggest that TGFβ signaling may be not a direct pathogenic driver of GD but instead may contribute to regulating an abnormal ECM.
+We have previously reported abnormal TGFβ signaling in GD patient-derived fibroblasts harboring mutations in the ADAMTSL2 or FBN1 genes [4].
+Increased TGFβ signaling activity was also detected in Adamtsl2 deficient mice in our previous study [5].
+However, we did not observe any comparable increase in TGFβ signaling activity in chondrocytes harboring a mutation in the Fbn1 TB5 domain.
+These findings raise the question as to whether the observed alterations in TGFβ signaling are a cause or a consequence of GD pathogenesis.
+A lack of TGFβ signaling overactivation has similarly been reported in GD caused by mutations in the LTBP3 gene [26].
+Moreover, treatment with TGFβ neutralizing antibodies was not sufficient to rescue severe phenotypes in Adamtsl2 KO lungs [27].
+Altogether, these data suggest that TGFβ signaling may not be a direct pathogenic driver of GD but may instead contribute to the regulation of an abnormal ECM.

-This original Fbn1 mutant mouse model provides new insight into the pathogenic events underlying GD.
-Our study confirmed that Fbn1 microfibril assembly plays a major role in the pathophysiological mechanism of GD and demonstrated that the TB5 domain is a structural domain involved in the scaffold of the growth plate ECM impacting the column structure.
-Importantly, this study brought to light the pivotal role of ECM involving FBN1 in the control of chondrogenesis.
-Altogether, we propose a protein complex formed at least by ADAMTSL2 and FBN1 in which the TB5 domain may be a sensor gauging the state of the fibril network and the possible necessity to regulate the ECM.
+This original Fbn1 mutant mouse model provides new insight into the molecular events underlying GD.
+Our study confirmed that FBN1 microfibril assembly plays a major role in the pathophysiological etiology of GD and demonstrated that the FBN1 TB5 domain is a structural domain involved in the assembly of growth plate ECM scaffolds, thereby impacting column structure.
+Importantly, this study brought to light the pivotal role of the FBN1-associated ECM in the control of chondrogenesis.
+Overall, we propose the existence of a protein complex containing ADAMTSL2 and FBN1 in which the FBN1 TB5 domain may act as a sensor to gauge the state of the fibril network that is necessary for appropriate ECM regulation.

 Methods